davedoesdev/pub-keystore/README.md

 > (PouchDB) Notify reader processes to replicate from the master database.
 You should call this when you've [opened the keystore](#moduleexportsconfig-cb) with `db_for_update=true`, performed some updates and want other processes reading from the store to receive the updates.
 Internally it uses [`touch`](https://github.com/isaacs/node-touch) and [`fs.watch`](http://nodejs.org/api/fs.html#fs_fs_watch_filename_options_listener) on a shared file.

-For a CouchDB-backed keystore, this is a no-op.
+For CouchDB-, SQLite- and PostgreSQL-backed keystores, this is a no-op.

 **Parameters:**